Image formula are string representation of classical equations composed of elementary items :

 otherwise.

-Previous image variable operands can be used with combination of an offset value with format in 2d case and
+Previous image variable operands can be used with combination of an offset value with format

 in 3d case, where